Samsung Galaxy Tab S4 is a $649 2-in-1 Android tablet for multitaskers

 - Android 8.1 (update to Android 9.0 at a later date)

-Samsung is promising up to 16 hours of video playback from the Galaxy Tab S4's 7,300mAh battery and it supports fast charging via its USB-C port.
-The S Pen, however, does not need charging and, among other S Pen tools, there's support for screen-off note-taking, meaning you can write on the screen without opening an app or even unlocking it.
+The bigger screen gives you more room to use the bundled S Pen and, like Samsung's Note 8, there's support for screen-off note-taking, meaning you can write on the screen without opening an app or even unlocking it.

 The Wi-Fi-only version of the Galaxy Tab S4 will be available in the US starting at $650 on Aug.
 10 from Amazon, Best Buy and Samsung's website.
 (That converts to approximately £495 and AU$875.)
 The LTE version is a Verizon exclusive to start, but will come to other major carriers including Sprint, T-Mobile and US Cellular later in Q3 2018.